Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations

 \subsection{Control Plane}

-\paragraph{Overview} The only requirements for a control plane that is compatible with the \name data plane are that it allows the source to (i) negotiate reservations and (ii) obtain $\resinfo_K$ and $A_K$ from AS $K$.
-This could be done with an in-band control plane, but, more interestingly, this function can also be performed using separate systems, since the reservations on the data plane are not bound to in-band identities.
+The \name data plane is compatible with any control plane that allows the source to (i) negotiate reservations and (ii) obtain $\resinfo_K$ and $A_K$ from AS $K$, importantly without relying on in-band identities.
 This control-plane independence enables the creation of a market for bandwidth reservations, which maximizes the utility of the allocated resources instead of relying on an in-band control plane.

-In the following, we describe a control plane that enables ASes to represent bandwidth as assets on a blockchain, makes them freely tradeable, and atomically allows obtaining end-to-end guarantees.
+Our control plane enables ASes to represent bandwidth as assets on a blockchain, makes them freely tradable, and allows obtaining end-to-end guarantees atomically.
 The core of our control plane is an \emph{asset contract} that defines the structure and behavior of \emph{bandwidth assets}.
 These bandwidth assets are issued by ASes that provide \name reservations and act as vouchers for said reservations on the data plane.
 Each asset represents reserved bandwidth for an ingress or egress interface at the issuing AS during a given time interval.
-A pair of an ingress and an egress asset is then redeemable at a later time for the information required to use the reservation on the data plane.
+A pair of an ingress and an egress asset can then be redeemed at a later time for the information required to use the reservation on the data plane.